$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

 where the Lorentz structures $P_i^\mu$ are defined as in \cite{Lyon:2013gba}

 with the $\epsilon_{0123}=+1$ convention for the Levi-Civita tensor.
 The relation $T_1(0)= T_2(0)$ holds algebraically.
-The parameterisation \eqref{eq:ffbasis} makes the correspondence between vector and tensor form factors explicit.
-The correspondence of the ${\cal V}_{P,1,2,3}$ to the more traditional form factors $A_{0,1,2,3}$ and $V$ is as follows
+The parameterisation \eqref{eq:ffbasis} makes the correspondence between vector and tensor FFs explicit.
+The correspondence of the ${\cal V}_{P,1,2,3}$ to the more traditional FFs $A_{0,1,2,3}$ and $V$ is as follows

 The relation $A_3(0) = A_0(0)$ assures finite matrix elements at $q^2 =0$.
-The last relation in \eqref{eq:VAs} indicates that one form factor out of $A_{1,2,3}$ is redundant.\footnote{From the viewpoint of the projections the traditional nomenclature is unfortunate.
-It would have been better not to have $A_2$ at all and use the notation $A_1 \to A_2$.} The pseudoscalar matrix element is related to $A_0$ through the axial Ward Identity:
+The last relation in \eqref{eq:VAs} indicates that one FF out of $A_{1,2,3}$ is redundant.\footnote{From the viewpoint of the projections the traditional nomenclature is unfortunate.
+It would have been better not to have $A_2$ at all and use the notation $A_1 \to A_2$.} The pseudoscalar matrix element is related to $A_0$ through an axial Ward Identity:

 The projection on the helicity basis, using the Jacob-Wick polarisation convention, is given in appendix \ref{app:FF-hel}.
-In the next section we briefly discuss the use of the method of LCSR before investigating the implications of the equation of motion (Ward Identities) on certain sum rule specific parameters.
+In the next section we briefly discuss the use of the method of LCSR before investigating the implications of the \eom on certain sum rule specific parameters.